 In addition, your organisation must either:

-You can order RATs at any time, using our online order form.
+You can order a number of boxes of RATs at any time, using our online order form.

 The RATs are free and will be delivered at no cost to the address you nominate when ordering.

 The NSW Government is committed to protecting the community and providing RATs to those in need.